 When recording an allegation or description of an incident, close adherence to the following points is crucial at all stages of an investigation, whoever undertakes this.
 At no point in the recording should a pupil be promised secrecy or confidentiality, either by implication or statement.
 The child should be reassured that the matter will be disclosed only to people who need to know about it.
-The support needs of a child who expresses concerns about significant harm should be considered and met, utilising resources within and/or beyond the school as necessary.
-This is in accordance with the local procedures agreed with S the Hartlepool Children's Hub.
+The support needs of a child who expresses concerns about harm should be considered and met, utilising resources within and/or beyond the school as necessary.
+This is in accordance with the local procedures agreed with HSSCP and the Hartlepool Children's Hub (or agency relevant to the child's area of residence).
 Account should be taken of the age and understanding of the child and whether the child or other children may be at risk of significant harm.